jamesabilong/sugilanon/README.md

 `jamesabilong/fpdocker`.
 If Docker deployment files changed, push `fpdocker` `master` before triggering this dispatch so the VPS pulls the updated stack config.

+A successful manual dispatch returns no response body from GitHub.
+If the response is `Bad credentials`, the token is missing, expired, or lacks access to create repository dispatch events in `jamesabilong/fpdocker`.

 After triggering a deploy, check `jamesabilong/fpdocker` Actions for the `sugilanon-updated` run.
 That workflow is responsible for building and pushing